callmevg/teleprompter/README.md

 ## Technical Details

-This teleprompter is built using vanilla HTML, CSS, and JavaScript with no external dependencies or server requirements.
+This teleprompter is built using vanilla HTML, CSS, and JavaScript with minimal external dependencies.
 The application works entirely in the browser and doesn't require an internet connection after the initial load.

 ## Browser Compatibility